sureshgatech/CS7641-Assignment4/CS7641_Assignment4/readme.txt

 They corresponse to easy and hard problems, respectively.

-Build the project and run these two java file to obtain figures and results.
+First build the project to avoid any compilatino errors.
+Run each algorithm and change the hyper parameter values as explained in the analysis

 # Plotting instructions